Products must be brand new, with a similar guarantee and in stock

 AV Receiver (Also known as a Home Cinema Amplifier)

 Think of this as the heart of your surround-sound system.
 The term "receiver" refers to the fact that it has a built-in radio tuner - but it's much more than that!
 Capable of receiving signals from a variety of sources such as Blu-ray players or over-the-air TV boxes, the receiver decodes the surround sound information and amplifies the speakers.
 They can also pass the video signal on to the television.
 This means they can act as a complete switching hub for your audio and visual entertainment.
-Some support various audio formats such as Dolby Atmos and DTS:X. You can also connect audio sources, such as iPhones/mp3 players, and many now offer wireless music streaming to cover all your home entertainment needs.
+Most support high-end audio formats such as Dolby Atmos and DTS:X. You can also connect audio sources, such as CD players and turntables (with phonostage), and many now offer wireless music streaming to cover all your home entertainment needs

 It's the rhythm in your reggae.
 It's the boom in your Bond film.
 This is the lowest part of the frequency range, which is reproduced by woofers and subwoofers in loudspeakers.
 The rumbling often heard in home cinema is a classic example of extreme bass.